smeenka/foc-simple/examples/README.md

 The right motor in the test does have an AS5600 angle sensor,connected via an I2C.

 Note: This setup is not stable for me, possible due to cheap Chinese storm32 board.
 The i2c bus does get blocked after a while.
-I am working on a solution with does measure the digital output pulse length from the out pin of the AS5600.
+I am working on a solution wich does measure the digital output pulse length from the out pin of the AS5600.

 ## Nucleo nucleo-f103rb